Write a little about yourself. Just a paragraph will do.

 something more committed and long-term.
 That doesn't mean I'm not

-serious, it just means I don't take commitment lightly.
+serious, it just means I don't much like making frivolous

 Please don't message me if all you are interested in is casual sex